Climate change in the Caribbean: Ecosystems

 Coral reefs are crucial to the Caribbean Ocean and play an essential role in the ecosystem.
-They provide critical habitat for marine life, serve as a natural barrier against storms, and significantly contribute to the economy through tourism and fishing. additionally, coral is utilized as a natural resource by local communities, being used in the production of cement and aggregate.
+They provide critical habitat for marine life, serve as a natural barrier against storms, and significantly contribute to the economy through tourism and fishing.
+Additionally, coral is utilized as a natural resource by local communities, being used in the production of cement and aggregate.

 The rise in water surface temperature has had a significant impact on coral reefs.
 In 2005 a model-based assessment was conducted to evaluate the effects of human-induced climate change on the Caribbean.
 The findings of this study suggest that increasing sea surface temperatures have led to widespread coral bleaching.
 Coral bleaching occurs when corals lose their symbiotic algae and photosynthetic pigments, leading to a white appearance.
-This loss of pigmentation can result from various stressors, including changes in water temperature, light, salinity, or nutrient levels. is an effect of the change in climate because of the rise in water temperature in the seawater.
+This loss of pigmentation can result from various stressors, including changes in water temperature, light, salinity, or nutrient levels.
+This is an effect of the change in climate because of the rise in water temperature in the seawater.

 The study indicated that the increase in sea surface temperature was attributed to human activity.
 It concluded that it is highly unlikely that natural climate variability alone could explain this event.
 Their model indicated that, without human influence, such an event would occur only once every 1,000 years.